ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 service.

-For example, if a method has a RMI service definition named ``SendCommand()`` and a Python wrapping named ``send_command``, the example test would be:
+For example, if a method has a RMI service definition named ``SendCommand()`` and a Python wrapping named ``send_command``, your code and the example test would look like this:

 .. tab-set::

-    .. tab-item:: gRPC Code
+    .. tab-item:: gRPC code

         .. code-block:: rust

            message SendCommand()

-    .. tab-item:: Python Code
+    .. tab-item:: Python code

         .. code-block:: python